 - Read and communicate effectively through creative and expository writing.

 - Make arguments about texts using literary terms, techniques, history and movements.

 - Access, analyze and synthesize complex information, using diverse perspectives.

 - Solve unstructured problems individually as well as collaboratively.

 English and the Franklin College Family

-Our students and faculty work closely together, from the introduction to the major (ENG 200) to upper-level courses, from advising to undergraduate research projects.
-English and creative writing sponsor national and international travel opportunities, as well as public readings by both students and nationally recognized writers and scholars.
-Franklin’s entire English and creative writing community also comes together for special events, such as our annual welcome (back) party in September and annual holiday party in December.
-Graduates from English also make up an important part of the college’s alumni network, which provides career opportunities and advice for current students.
+Our students and faculty work closely together from the first semester to the last: from the introductory course to the major to the senior capstone experience.
+They will often travel together to national and international conferences, as well as attend public readings put on by both students and nationally recognized writers and scholars.
+Franklin’s professors and students also come together for special events, such as our annual holiday party in December.
+And graduates from English also comprise an important part of the college’s alumni network; these graduates are eager to provide current students with invaluable career opportunities and advice.